trungbr007/Express-Js-Note-Taker/README.md

   I have been given front end stater code and I my task is usinng Express JS  to build a server and connect front end with the server.
 Using get and post and delete method to to communicate with the UI

   ## Languages
-   has been used for the project
+   ExpressJS has been used for the project

   ## My Github link:
    Github: https://github.com/trungbr007/Express-Js-Note-Taker